The World's Most Popular Independently-Owned Website for Lesbian, Bisexual and Queer Women

 Also I enjoyed Kathy Griffin giving Cabot the sexy-eyed once-over and Benson pretending to be a lesbian to get the guy to confess.
 (Sidenote: it's always creeped me out when Stabler pretends to be a child molester or rapist to get a guy to confess).

 The Weird: Was LesBeStrong aiming to parody the Lesbian Avengers?
-If so, epic fail, Avengers had more fun.
-But this worked -
+If so, epic fail, Avengers had more fun and were far more complex.
+However:

 The Stupid: Honestly, I'm glad they cut the kiss, though the actual edit was laughably terrible (see video).
 I don't think the story warranted a full-on kiss and I don't need to see a straight girl pushing away a pursed-lipped eyes-closed lesbian, thanks!
 And Olivia was totally cool afterward and it later turned out to be Babs's personal problems motivating her, rather than her savagely uncontrollable lesbian lust & hunger.